harrymt/blog/_posts/2016-05-18-sleep-tracking.md

 ---

 <div class="message">
-How I successfully tracked my Sleep to my Google calendar.
+How I track my Sleep to my Google calendar.
 </div>

 ## When I sleep in, I want to know.
 When I am productive, I want to know.

 I started using the iOS app <a href="//www.sleepcycle.com">Sleep Cycle</a> to track my sleep and as an alarm.
-After a few weeks of using the app, I looked at my calendar and I couldn't tell when I woke up and went to sleep each night.
+After weeks of using the app, I looked at my calendar and I couldn't tell when I woke up and went to sleep each night.
 I wanted to know when I slept-in on weekends, or got up early.

 <img src="{{ site.baseurl }}/img/sleep-tracking.png">
 <p class="img-caption">Screenshot showing how my sleep is automatically added to my Google calendar.</p>

 I researched Sleep Cycle and found they did not have an API I could use.
 I paid the 69 pence for premium to access their online dashboard and found I could access the underlying data.
-However, this was a very long winded method to retrieving data and **wasn't a sustainable method** - if they changed their front-end codebase, I would need to update my script.
+This was a long-winded method to retrieving data and **wasn't a sustainable method** - if they changed their front-end codebase, I would need to update my script.

-I had previously experimented with tools to connect different services, such as **IFTTT** and **loved** them!
+I experimented with tools to connect different services, such as **IFTTT** and **loved** them!

 I noticed that Sleep Cycle syncs its data with Apple iOS health.
 I wanted to access that data and insert it into my calendar.
 **IFTTT** doesn't directly integrate with iOS Health, so I had to look around for other services that used that data and integrated with **IFTTT**.